scalar-labs/scalardb/docs/storage-abstraction.md

 ##### Consistency level

-You can specify a consistency level in all the operations (Get, Scan, Put, and Delete) in the storage abstraction as follows:
+You can specify a consistency level in each operation (Get, Scan, Put, and Delete) in the Storage API as follows:

 ```java
 Get get =